hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Ongoing Java 8 DateTime API Enhancements

-Before 3.2, Java 8 DateTime APIs are already supported in Jakarta Peristence, as the alternatives of the legacy Date types from `java.util` and `java.sql` packages.
+Before 3.2, Java 8 DateTime APIs were already supported in Jakarta Persistence as alternatives to the legacy Date types from the `java.util` and `java.sql` packages.

-With version 3.2, the support for legacy `Date`, `Calendar`, `Time`, and `java.sql.Date` types is now deprecated.
+Starting with version 3.2, the support for legacy `Date`, `Calendar`, `Time`, and `java.sql.Date` types is now deprecated.
 It is recommended to use the modern Java 8 DateTime API instead when starting a new project.

 Additionally, `Instant` and `Year` are now supported as basic types: